Applications for Psappha’s 2021-22 schemes have now closed

-The schemes will support and develop 24 emerging composers who are interested in learning more about writing for the instruments included in the programme.
+The schemes will support and develop 24 emerging composers who are interested in learning more about writing for the instruments included in this year’s programme.

-Composing For is open to UK-based music creators who have completed their first degree or equivalent, and/or who have left higher education within the last five years (please see eligibility section below for further detail).
-We encourage applications from music creators who work in different genres and we are particularly keen to attract applications from candidates that reflect the diverse society in England and the UK.
+We encourage applications from music creators from different musical genres and we seek to attract applications from candidates that reflect the diverse society in England and the UK.

 Aim of the project